 Which Oxford colleges can you visit?

 During exam periods (late May to mid-June), many colleges close to visitors entirely.
+The decision tree in section 2 above gives you a starting shortlist with rough fee tiers.

 Is punting in Oxford difficult?